ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 **Adoption**
 : It's hard to escape the fact that Chapel's user base is very small.
-The good news is that Chapel's niche, unlike Julia's, has no serious immediate competitor, which gives it a bit more runway --- I'd consider other productive parallel scientific programming languages to be more research projects than products.
+The good news is that Chapel's niche, unlike Julia's, has no serious immediate competitor --- I'd consider other productive parallel scientific programming languages to be more research projects than products --- which gives it a bit more runway.
 But the niche itself is small, and Chapel's modest adoption rate within that niche needs to be addressed in the near future if the language is to thrive.
-The Chapel team is doing many of the right things ---  the package is easy to install (no small feat for a performant parallel programming language); the compiler is getting faster and producing faster code; there's lots of examples, tutorials and documentation available; and the community is extremely friendly and welcoming
+The Chapel team is doing many of the right things
---- but it seems clear that users need to be given more reason to start trying the language.
+---  the package is easy to install (no small feat for a performant parallel programming language); the compiler is getting faster and producing faster code; there's lots of examples, tutorials and documentation available; and the community is extremely friendly and welcoming --- but it seems clear that users need to be given more reason to start trying the language.

 **Small number of external contributors**
 : Admittedly, this is related to the fact that the number of users